purogamer/Fluent-for-Steam/README.md

   <h3 align="center">Fluent For Steam BETA0.2C</h3>

  <p align="center">
-   At the moment it only works on windows
+   At the moment this theme only works on Windows
     <br />
     <a href="https://www.patreon.com/FluentForSteam">Support Us 💸🍩☕</a>
     ·
-    <a href="https://github.com/purogamer/Fluent-for-Steam/issues">Report Bug☠️</a>
+    <a href="https://github.com/purogamer/Fluent-for-Steam/issues">Report a Bug☠️</a>
     ·
-    <a href="https://github.com/purogamer/Fluent-for-Steam/issues">Request Feature📝</a>
+    <a href="https://github.com/purogamer/Fluent-for-Steam/issues">Request a Feature📝</a>
   </p>
 </div>